-The Dreyfus Affair is chronicled as a turn of the century espionage thriller worthy of Le Carré in Roman Polanski’s An Officer and a Spy.
-There was a good chance that his film could have been withdrawn after the head of the jury Lucrecia Martel let rip with her own dissatisfaction at the film being included in the competition.
+The Dreyfus Affair is chronicled as a turn of the century espionage thriller worthy of le Carré in Roman Polanski’s An Officer and a Spy.
+There was a good chance that his film could have been withdrawn after the jury head Lucrecia Martel shared her dissatisfaction at the film being included in the competition.

 The film itself is utterly uncontroversial, solid, occasionally stolid, and perfectly fine.
 Of course, the alignment of the persecution of Captain Alfred Dreyfus and his popular vilification invite parallels with Polanski’s own case, a point the Polish director himself makes in an interview in the press materials.
 We open on an overcast day in Paris with Dreyfus (played by an unrecognisable Louis Garrel) being stripped of his arms and disgraced before the army, before being led away and into exile on Devil’s Island.